LuisHDBueno/Reinforcement-Learning-Surround/README.md

 # Reinforcement-Learning-Surround
 This project is the final evaluation for the Reinforcement Learning master´s course subject, conducted by Professor Flávio Codeço Coelho at FGV-EMAp.
+We developed two variations of an AlphaGo-like approach to solve the Atari game Surround via Reinforcement Learning.

 # Summary